Does Flood Insurance Cover Water Damage to Your Car?

 Here’s a look at the top auto insurers in the U.S. who sell full coverage (comprehensive and collision).

-As examples, you can see which companies are more favorable, or which ones have comprehensive coverage with some great and useful add-ons.
+You can see which companies are more favorable or which ones have comprehensive coverage with some great and useful add-ons.

 GEICO: Best Car Insurance for Comprehensive Coverage Value